aa96me/lv-questions-forum/README.md

 # Laravel Questions & Answers Forum
-php laravel Forum site - Questions and Answers
+php laravel Forum site - Questions and Answers - Laravel version: 10
+& PHP version: 8.1

 # Advantages
 - Forum that you can use for any other purpose